English Literature (BA)

 |Typical A-level Offer||

-A-level pass in English Literature or English Literature and Language required, normally at grade A. General Studies is not accepted
+including an A in English Literature or English Literature and Language or Creative Writing.
+General Studies is not accepted

 The School of English, Communication and Philosophy provides its students with a highly satisfying academic experience that assists their development as critically-minded, culturally-aware citizens whose high analytic skills, powers of expression and progressive self-reliance make them extremely attractive to employers.